wp-plugins/events-manager-extended/readme.txt

 * Bugfix: when duplicating an event, the creator of the new event is now set correctly
 * Bugfix: categories working again
 * Bugfix: languages working again

+= 3.2.3 =
+* Bugfix: sending mails works again
+* Feature: new parameter for shortcode [events_list]: author, so you can show only events created by a specific person.
+Eg: [events_list author=admin] to show events from author with loginname "admin", [events_list author=admin,admin2] for authors admin OR admin2
+* Feature: ical subscription is now possible for public events.
+Just use "?eme_ical=public" after your WP url, and you'll get the ical feed.
+Eg.: http://www.e-dynamics.be/wordpress/?eme_ical=public.
+Shortcode [events_ical_link] has been created for your convenience.

+= 3.2.4 =
+* Improvement: CSS fixes
+* Feature: new placeholder #_ICALLINK for a single event, so you get a link to an ical event just for that link.
+The shortcode [events_ical_link] can of course still be used.
+* Feature: calendar and event list widgets now also support author as a filter
+* Feature: you can now customize the date format for the monthly period in the EME Settings page, used when you give the option "showperiod=monthly" to the shortcode [events_list]
+* Feature: specifying a closing day for RSVP is now possible
+* Feature: you can now change the text on the submit buttons for RSVP forms in the EME Settings page.